leon4rd/test/README.md

-## The best time on a clock is 6:30--hands down.
+## What's orange and sounds like a parrot?
+A Carrot.